|

 64. scientist

-a person with advanced knowledge of one or more sciences
+a person with advanced knowledge of empirical fields

 A number of my fellow religious-studies students-muddled agnostics who didn't know which way was up, who were in the thrall of reason, that fool's gold for the bright -- reminded me of the three-toed sloth; and the three-toed sloth, such a beautiful example of the miracle of life, reminded me of God.
 I never had problems with my fellow scientists.